 - located on an island which does not have a dealer in the supplier’s dealer network or another qualified place of replacement authorised by the supplier.

 I was in a crash and had a replacement airbag installed by a repairer.
 How can I tell if the replacement airbag is an affected Takata airbag?

 Contact the business that replaced your airbag and ask what type of airbag was fitted into your vehicle, and then check with the supplier of your vehicle to confirm whether the inflator is an affected airbag.
 If the business that replaced the airbag is not able to provide the information, contact the vehicle supplier to arrange for the airbag to be checked.
 If your vehicle was fitted with a defective Takata airbag inflator, the supplier of your vehicle will confirm details regarding time for recall and replacement of the airbag.

 It is possible that only one of the airbags in your vehicle is affected by the recall, as manufacturers may use airbags made by multiple suppliers in the same vehicle.

 However, in some vehicles, both the driver and passenger side airbags are defective.
 Your supplier may replace these at different times, depending on spare parts availability, though they must try to replace both at the same time.

-Regardless of whether you bought your vehicle brand new or second hand, you are entitled to receive a replacement airbag free of charge.
+Regardless of whether you bought your vehicle brand new or second hand (including from a private seller), you are entitled to receive a replacement airbag free of charge from the manufacturer.

 To ensure that you are notified if your vehicle is subject to the Takata airbag recall, you should contact the Australian office of the manufacturer of your vehicle to ensure that they have your current contact details.